 2. What Skills are Needed to be a Successful Accounting Assistant?

 The interviewer wants to know whether you know what it takes to do your job.

 Tip #1: Give the skills required for the job

 Tip #2: Explain how the skills are crucial at work

-A good accountant must be good in math, strong analytical skills, and great with technology.
+A good accountant must be good in math, have strong analytical skills, and be great with technology.
 As an assistant, I have also learned that a good accountant must have a good work structure.
 A good assistant is also keen on details and completes their tasks on time.

 3. What Motivates You?